 1. Monitor vigilantly!
 2. Paint the outside of the box a light pastel shade with latex paint.
 3. Keep cats well fed and indoors nearing fledging time.

 Where can we buy a bluebird box?

 The Aquarium, Bermuda National Trust shop, Godet & Young and Abberfeldy

 What does one do after the birds fledge?

-Discard the old nest and wash the box out with boiling water.
+Discard the old nest, dust and wash the box out with boiling water, let dry and reinstall.

 Why do we love bluebirds?

 Because of their beautiful plumage and of course they bring good luck!

 - Nest Monitoring